monix/monix.io/_tut/docs/3x/reactive/observable.md

 ### Learning resources

-The following documentation barely scratches a surface of `Observable` and is rather incomplete.
+The following documentation barely scratches the surface of `Observable` and is rather incomplete.
-If you find it lacking, make sure to check either [Observable API]({{ site.api3x }}monix/reactive/Observable.html) or comments [in the code](https://github.com/monix/monix) directly.
-We put a lot of focus on scala docs.
+If you find it lacking, make sure to check either the [Observable API]({{ site.api3x }}monix/reactive/Observable.html) or look at the comments [in the code](https://github.com/monix/monix) directly.
+We put a lot of focus on scaladocs.

-Other great resource is a [ReactiveX](http://reactivex.io/) documentation and everything about it which opens doors to plenty of books, blog posts and Stack Overflow answers.
+Another great resource is the [ReactiveX](http://reactivex.io/) documentation, which opens doors to plenty of books, blog posts and Stack Overflow answers.
-There are significant differences in the model but majority of functions behave the same so it is a fantastic source of examples and additional explanations.
+There are significant differences in the model, but the majority of functions behave the same, so it is a fantastic source of examples and additional explanations.

-Last but not least, we are always happy to help on [gitter channel](https://gitter.im/monix/monix).
+And last but not the least, we are always happy to help on [gitter channel](https://gitter.im/monix/monix).
 Any feedback regarding the documentation itself (like confusing wording) is really appreciated too.

 ## Observable Contract

-`Observable` can be thought about as the next layer of abstraction in regard to `Observer` and `Subscriber`.
+An `Observable` can be thought of as the next layer of abstraction with regard to `Observer` and `Subscriber`.

-You could describe `Observable` in the following way:
+An `Observable` can be described in the following way:

 ```scala
 trait Observable[+A] {